CSC207-UofT/course-project-purplemongoose/phase1/README.md

 The clients responsibility consists solely of getting the data and displaying it in a user friendly manner.

 In this way, the project largely follows guidelines set out in Clean Architecture.
-The controllers

 ### Packaging